-Feng Shui exists all around us, even in your home kitchen.
-Feng Shui is an ancient Chinese art focused on harmonizing people with their environment.
-It focuses on balancing elements and allowing Qi to flow to better their wealth, health and happiness.
-While a few aspects seem rooted in superstition, some of their kitchen design recommendations for better Qi make logical sense.
+Feng Shui exists all around us, even in our home kitchen.
+It is an ancient Chinese art focused on harmonizing people with their environment.
+It focuses on balancing elements and allowing Qi to flow to better their wealth, health, and happiness.

 1. Do not face the stove to align with the kitchen door